5 Key Financial Ratios and How to Use Them?

 The Operating Margin Ratio

-The ratio measures the operating income of a business against its net sales, and it is an excellent indicator of the company’s operational efficiency.
+The ratio measures the operating income of a business against its net sales.
+It’s an excellent indicator of the company’s operational efficiency.

-When this ratio is high, it represents that the company is stable and capable of covering its expenses from its primary operations.
+A higher ratio represents that the company is stable and capable of covering its expenses from its primary operations.

 Operating Margin Ratio = Operating Income / Net Sales